 Phasing of work

 Each stage will also have different phases of work, marked by distinct changes in things such as the work area and the traffic management in place.
-We will sent out Start Work notices for each phase of work, which will provide the specific details of the work and its impacts.
+We will send out Start Work notices for each phase of work, which will provide the specific details of the work and its impacts.

 We'll keep up-to-date information on the impacts of the current phase in the tab below.